rmhopkins4/Conlang-Tools/README.md

 ## Language Text Generator

-Work in progress
+Partially complete, pending premade options, sentence/corpus building, and of course, bug fixes A version using the console and files as input is on the way, to make sure it is not necessary to open a python editor :)

 ## Sound Change Applier

-Mostly complete, pending thorough testing and continued bug fixes
+Mostly complete, pending thorough testing and continued bug fixes.
+A version using the console and files as input is on the way, to make sure it is not necessary to open a python editor :)

 The purpose of this tool is to simulate sound changes that would occur over many many years, instantly!
 Simply provide words and define sound changes and the program will transform the lexicon.